Reds vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The implied moneyline probablility for this matchup gives the Reds a 55.6% chance to win.
+- The Reds have an implied moneyline win probability of 54.5% in this contest.

-- Cincinnati has combined with opponents to go over the total 49 times this season for a 49-34-1 record against the over/under.
+- Cincinnati has played in 85 games with over/under set, and have combined with opponents to go over the total 49 times (49-35-1).

-- The Reds have put together a 6-6-0 record ATS this season.
+- The Reds have collected a 6-6-0 record ATS this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!